Why Cellofest?

 • Can I participate if I feel “out of practice”?

-Yes.
-We meet you where you are.
-Many participants are returning to the cello after time away.
-As long as you are comfortable working at the level of Bach’s Cello Suite No. 1, you will be well supported.
+As long as you are comfortable working at approximately the level of Bach’s Cello Suite No. 1, you will be well supported.

 • Do I need to prepare repertoire?